ChameleonCloud/docs/source/technical/baremetal.rst

 Introduction
 ________________

 Before launching an instance, make sure you own a lease.
-About how to create a lease, please see :doc:`reservations`.
+About how to create a lease, please see :ref:`reservations`.
 Once your lease is started, you are almost ready to start an instance.
 But first, you need to make sure that you will be able to connect to it by setting up :ref:`gui-key-pairs`.

 ________________________________
 Launching Instances with the GUI